fiatconnect/specification/fiatconnect-api.md

   - The amount of the selected fiat type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of crypto specified for the quote.
 * `cryptoAmount`: {`float`}
   - The amount of the selected crypto type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of fiat specified for the quote.
-* `fiatAccountType`: {`FiatAccountTypeEnum`} [REQUIRED]
-  - The type of fiat account to use for a transfer in quote; selected from a predefined list of fiat account types supported by FiatConnect.

 ##### 3.3.1.1.2.
 Responses